vgoulartdt/MSGARCH-Nasdaq/README.md

 # MSGARCH-Nasdaq

 Modeling the NASDAQ's daily log-returns using the MSGARCH package in R. The purpose of this project is to explore volatility dynamics and detect regime changes using a Markov-switching approach.
 Specifically, the code implements an eGARCH specification combined with the skewed student-t (sstd) distribution to better capture the behavior and heavy-tailed nature of financial time series.
+The model assumes there are two different volatility regimes (K = 2), which helps to better understand market behavior and changes in risk levels.

 This repository uses the **MSGARCH** package.